-- spark_date_timestamp_format property no longer exists from release 22.0.0, instead of we have introduced two properties ie spark_timestamp_format and spark_date_format. - spark_timestamp_format, spark_date_format, and spark_small_date_timestamp_format values should be the same for MS SQL load/unload services.
-Also if masking is applied on the date/timestamp datatype column, the applied inventory date format should be the same for MS SQL load/unload data format. - (i) - For each service, the file path(absolute) configured for logging.file.name and for logging.pattern.rolling-file-name has to be the same.
-This path is a path inside the respective container. - For each service, if the log files(configured through logging.file.name and logging.pattern.rolling-file-name) need to be accessed outside the container, the respective log path has to be mounted by adding volume binding of that path in docker-compose.yaml for that service.
+- For each service, the file path(absolute) configured for logging.file.name and for logging.pattern.rolling-file-name has to be the same.
+This path is a path inside the respective container. - For each service, if the log files(configured through logging.file.name and logging.pattern.rolling-file-name) need to be accessed outside the container, the respective log path has to be mounted by adding volume binding of that path in dockercompose.yaml for that service.

-⚠ From the 23.0.0 release onwards, you no longer need to configure any unload/load date format environment variables to mask date/timestamp columns as Hyperscale Compliance introduces a feature to handle multiple date formats automatically in a single Hyperscale job.
+🛕 Oracle Connector- From the 23.0.0 release onwards, you no longer need to configure any unload/load date format environment variables to mask date/timestamp columns as Hyperscale Compliance introduces a feature to handle multiple date formats automatically in a single Hyperscale job.
 Therefore, the following environment properties configured in the docker-compose.yaml / values.yaml file will no longer be used in the product.
 You can safely remove these properties:

 - 1. JDBC_DATE_TIMESTAMP_FORMAT -- For Unload - 2.
-SQLLDR_DATE_TIMESTAMP_FORMAT -- For Load
+SQLLDR_DATE_TIMESTAMP_FORMAT -- For Load compose.yaml/values.yaml file will not be used and you can safely remove these properties from unload and load services: